anli5005/edwfeng.github.io/about.md

 title: About Page
 description: GenericAboutPage
 type: main
-permalink: /about/
+permalink: /about
 ---
 {% include title.html %}

-My name is Edward Feng, and I am a high schooler in the good ol' U.S. of A.
+My name is Edward Feng, and I am a high schooler in the U.S.A.

-I mainly use Github and Github Pages as a way to store/manage/access my notes.
-I use Atom, alongside the MPE plugin writing in markdown.
+I use Github Pages to store/view my notes.

-I go to BCA, as a CompSci student, so I hope to learn more, especially about computers, and will (hopefully) be able to edit this site more to my liking.

-I think that's all, for now.

-Other account: @CtrlAltDel123
+I am currently using Atom to type and things, with several other pluguins/extra utilities.

+Yay.